parkhub/aws-api-gateway/README.md

 AWS_ACCESS_KEY_ID=XXX
 AWS_SECRET_ACCESS_KEY=XXX
 ```

+Keep reading for info on how to set up the `serverless.yml` file.

 ### 3. Configure
 You can configure the component to either create a new REST API from scratch, or extend an existing one.